The incidence matrix of a $q$-ary graph: Concluding remarks

 \section{Concluding remarks}

-In this short note we have given the definition of a $q$-ary graph.
+In this preprint we have given the definition of a $q$-ary graph.
 We have shown that we can associate an incidence matrix, and hence a representation of a $q$-matroid, to it.
 We have motivated why this definition of the incidence matrix is a $q$-analogue of the incidence matrix in the classical case.
 Further motivation can be found in viewing graphs as $q$-ary graphs over the field $\mathbb{F}_1$, but we will not go further into that here.

-We realise that most of our proofs require the introduction of coordinates, and later proving that the results are independent of this choice of coordinates.
-This suggest that there is a ``bigger picture'' behind our algebraic approach.
+We realise that some of our proofs require the introduction of coordinates, and later proving that the results are independent of this choice of coordinates.
+This suggest that there is a ``bigger picture'' behind our algebraic approach, related to $q$-systems and linear sets.

 The representation of an edge of a $q$-ary graph as a column vector, as defined in this paper, can be viewed as the $q$-analogue of an incidence vector of a set.
-This idea might be might be extended to other $q$-analogues, for example in defining the $q$-analogue of a matroid polytope.
+This idea might be extended to other $q$-analogues, for example in defining the $q$-analogue of a matroid polytope.
 However, this needs more research and insights in the geometric picture behind our approach.

 A big open question that we do not yet know how to answer, is how to go from a $q$-ary graph directly to a $q$-matroid.
 This requires to study the $q$-analogue of a set of edges.
 In the $q$-analogue, this should be a space.
 We hope to determine if it is a circuit in the $q$-matroid by looking at whether the corresponding edges, whatever that means, form a cycle in the $q$-ary graph.
 Also here we feel more research is needed.